YanWittmann/launch-anything/doc/how-to.md

 The tiles and settings are stored in JSON files in the res/ directory.
 YOu can copy those files to a different instance of the application and directly use them there.

+#### Create Tiles

+To quickly create tiles, you can use the `Create Tile` tile.
+This is a lot faster than opening the settings and doing it over there.

 ## That's it!